mabhi16/Object_detection_in_urban_environment_Udacity/README.md

 # Object Detection in an Urban Environment

+## Project overview

+The main problem statement of this project is to achieve 2D object detection in an urban environment.
+Objects under consideration for detection are vehicles, pedestrians, and cyclists.
+Object detection plays an important part in the self-driving car system as it mainly helps in collision avoidance and maneuver planning.

 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).